Special Vehicles in Washington DCPage Overview

 To register a travel trailer, see our resource page for RVs and motorhomes.

-Motorized bicycles don't need to be registered in Washington, D.C.
-Remember, you must be at least 16 years old to operate a motorized bicycle, and you'll need a driver's license if you plan on reaching speeds of over 20 MPH.
+Scooters and mopeds are generally considered motorized bicycles need to be registered in Washington, D.C.
+Remember, you must be at least 18 years old to operate a motorized bicycle, and you'll need a driver's license.

 Low speed vehicles must also be registered in Washington, D.C.
 Low speed vehicles include those with 4 wheels and have a top speed of over 20 MPH (but no more than 25 MPH), such as golf carts.